JorelAli/CommandAPI/docssrc/src/argumentsuggestions.md

 ### Example - Teleport to worlds by overriding suggestions

 Say we're creating a plugin with the ability to teleport to different warps on the server.
 If we were to retrieve a list of warps, we would be able to override the suggestions of a typical `StringArgument` to teleport to that warp.
-Let's create a command with the following structure:
+Let's create a command with the following syntax:

 ```
 /warp <warp>